Today’s business world is all about being faster, more effective, and highly customizable.

 As the tablet POS system tracks the count of items in your store inventory, it can alert you when stock reaches a critically low level.
 Often enough, you will be able to create and send a purchase order directly from your POS.
 Now imagine doing this with a cash register, you just can’t.
 Less guessing as to when to create and send purchase orders, it is time to upgrade to a Point-of-sale system.

 Informative receipts, accurate past transactions, and easy refunds

-Data storage and processing has to be the most affecting missing piece for cash registers.
+Data storage and processing have to be the most affecting missing piece for cash registers.
 Introducing this capability into your tills with a tablet POS system allows your clerks to bring up an extensive, detailed transaction history.
-Keeping these detailed records empowers your store to provide easier and error free refunds.
+Keeping these detailed records empowers your store to provide easier and error-free refunds.
 Leading with the facts aids in avoiding awkward conflicts with customers in the future.
 Misunderstandings are further reduced when you take into account that a POS has this ability to use its data processing to create informative receipts.
-With a more detailed receipt, customers have quicker reference if they run into any complications with their purchase.
+With a more detailed receipt, customers have a quicker reference if they run into any complications with their purchase.

 Able to process gift cards, coupons, loyalty program

 Web and mobile marketing have become great tools to harness in a retail store today.
 Processing gift cards, coupons, and even incorporating a loyalty program like Starbucks is easily managed at your POS.
 Sending out digital discounts like those listed above are a great way to spike some sales and interest, that just aren’t that realistic for a small business owner equipped with only a cash register.